Enhanced Gravity Model of trade: reconciling macroeconomic and network models: The Enhanced Gravity Model of international trade

-Since \ref{eq:limit1} is equivalent to \ref{eq:fermiG}, we select $\langle a_{ij}\rangle$ and $\langle w_{ij}\rangle$ as the two sets of constraints specifying our model.
+(where the sum extends over all weighted graphs with $N$ nodes, non-negative integer link weights, and such that $w_{ii}=0$ for all $i$) subject to the constraints specified by Eqs.~\eqref{eq:limit1} and~\eqref{eq:limit2}.
+Since Eq.~\eqref{eq:limit1} is equivalent to Eq.~\eqref{eq:fermiG}, we select $\langle a_{ij}\rangle$ and $\langle w_{ij}\rangle$ (for all pairs $i\ne j$) as the two sets of constraints specifying our model.
 In this way, if we introduce $\alpha_{ij}$ and $\beta_{ij}$ as the (real-valued) Lagrange multipliers required to enforce the expected value of $a_{ij}=\Theta(w_{ij})$ and $w_{ij}$ respectively (where $\Theta(x)=1$ if $x>0$ and $\Theta(x)=0$ otherwise), then the maximum-entropy problem becomes equivalent to one solved exactly in Ref.~\cite{bosefermi}.
 There, it was shown that upon introducing the so-called \emph{Hamiltonian}

 (representing a linear combination of the quantities whose expected value is being constrained) and the \emph{partition function} $Z=\sum_{\mathbf{W}}e^{-H(\mathbf{W})}$, the maximum-entropy probability $P^*(\mathbf{W})$ with constraints $\langle a_{ij}\rangle$ and $\langle w_{ij}\rangle$ is found to be